WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 Keep `inline-source-map` for now although it has slowest build & rebuild performance, read more on performance [here](https://webpack.js.org/configuration/devtool/).

 webpack build performance [entry](https://webpack.js.org/guides/build-performance/#source-maps) about source maps simply states *Source maps are really expensive.
 Do you really need them?*.
-For his tutorial - yes, in order to show how.
+For this tutorial - yes, in order to show how.

 ---
 # Make SCSS build environment aware